The Queen’s Green Canopy tree planting project

-For information on the East Sussex Lieutenancy see here: HM The Queen’s Platinum Jubilee 2022 – Lord Lieutenant of East Sussex (east-sussex-lieutenancy.org.uk)
+For information on the East Sussex Lieutenancy see here: HM The Late Queen Elizabeth II’s Platinum Jubilee 2022 – Lord Lieutenant of East Sussex (east-sussex-lieutenancy.org.uk)

 You can reach Mark Whitaker, Project Administrator for the Queen’s Green Canopy East Sussex at firstname.lastname@example.org

 The QGC East Sussex Planning Group kindly supports this initiative with advice, ideas and action, planting trees on their own land.
-The group comprises The Marquess of Abergavenny DL, David Allam DL, Deborah Bedford JP DL, Major General John Moore-Bick CBE DL, Kathy Gore OBE DL, Carola Godman Irvine DL, Lord Lucas, Graham Peters DL, Vice Lord-Lieutenant Sara Stonor DL and Michael Rudman DL.
+The group comprises The Marquess of Abergavenny DL, David Allam DL, Deborah Bedford JP DL, Major General John Moore-Bick CBE DL, Tim Cobb DL, Carola Godman Irvine DL, Kathy Gore OBE DL, Lord Lucas, Graham Peters DL, Michael Rudman DL, Vice Lord-Lieutenant Sara Stonor and Harry Wills MRICS.